Bronny James, son of LeBron, in stable condition after cardiac arrest at USC basketball practice

-Bronny James, the oldest son of NBA superstar LeBron James, was hospitalized after going into cardiac arrest while participating in a practice at the University of Southern California, a family spokesman said Tuesday.
+Bronny James, the oldest son of NBA superstar LeBron James, was hospitalized in stable condition on Tuesday, a day after going into cardiac arrest while participating in a practice at the University of Southern California, a family spokesman said.

-The spokesman said medical staff treated the 18-year-old James on site at USC’s Galen Center on Monday morning.
+The spokesman said medical staff treated the 18-year-old James on site at USC’s Galen Center after he went into cardiac arrest on Monday morning.
 He was transported to a hospital, where he was in stable condition Tuesday after leaving the intensive care unit.

 USC spokesman Jeremy Pepper declined a request from The Associated Press for comment or additional details, citing student privacy concerns.
 The AP also left a message seeking comment from the Los Angeles County Fire Department.